 Networking

-The Networking section of the Cockpit lets you create and manage ingresses, domains, and certificates, as well as handle redirects and configure your desired redirect settings.
+The Networking section of the Cockpit lets you create and manage ingresses and certificates, handle redirects and configure your desired redirect settings, and manage secrets.

 Select desired cluster